 2018 is rapidly approaching and, from what I can tell, things are about to change BIG TIME on the SEO front.

-Today, I’m here to walk you through what’s making waves in the SEO world as well as giving practical tips and techniques you can easily implement right away to make sure you don’t fall behind.
+Today, I’m here to walk you through what’s making waves in the SEO world in 2018 as well as give you practical tips and techniques you can implement right away to make sure you stay ahead of the competition!

 Here’s what we’re going to cover in this article: